wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-minimal-distributed.rst

 .. warning::

-   This section will install Splunk using the minimal Splunk deployment schema.
+   This section installs Splunk using the minimal Splunk deployment schema.
 If you want a more advanced installation, check out the :doc:`multi-instance <splunk-distributed>` deployment schema.

 Install and configure Splunk indexer